BobKuczewski/CardIAC/README.md

 But CardIAC goes one level deeper and shows how each of those "macro" instructions are made up of several "micro-instructions" such as "fetch an instruction", "increment the program counter", and "move" data.
 The process is certainly tedious, but it demonstrates the building blocks of all modern digital computers.

+## Additional Features of CardIAC-B

+The previous example provides most of the information needed to operate CardIAC-B. However, there are a few other helpful features that will be explained here.

+### Managing Input and Output

+Input data and output data are handled as "cards" by CardIAC.
+In the old days, cards were a common form of interaction with a computer and a program (as well as input data) would often be entered as a series (or "deck") of punched cards.
+The Input and Output sliders reflect that perspective and that's why they have the upper left corner "cut off" to look like very small punch cards.

+Data is loaded into these cards by clicking on the words "INPUT" or "OUTPUT".
+Both will bring up a dialog box showing the current data and the ability to enter data.
+But the data for input and output differ.
+The data entered for input can contain multiple space-separated values, and those values will replace the **entire** set of "cards" on the slider.
+But placing data on the output card should only happen through the "OUT" instruction.
+As a result, new values are entered on to the Output cards one at a time as directed by the program.
+So there should be no need to enter multiple values at once for Output.
+Both dialog boxes provide an option to clear the entire card with a single "x" as input.
+In all cases, it can be helpful to use your computer's cut, copy, and paste features to save and restore copies of the input and output cards as needed.
+Clicking on either the "INPUT" or "OUTPUT" will initially show all of the data for those cards for easy copying and saving.

+### The Accumulator

+The Accumulator is really just a place to store a number.
+The value entered there is not used by CardIAC-B in any way other than to ask you (the real brains of the operation) to change it appropriately.
+You can change the Accumulator by clicking on the word "ACCUMULATOR" or the box that holds the number.

+### The "Bug" (Program Counter)

+As with the Accumulator, the "Bug" is not used by CardIAC-B in any way other than to ask you (again, the real brains of the operation) to use it as a reference for fetching instructions.
+You can change the location of the "Bug" by clicking on the small circles at each location of the memory.
+In the original "CardIAC", those circles were holes where the "Bug" could be slid to keep track of the next program instruction.

+### Memory - Individual Cells and Bulk Reading and Writing

+The memory of CardIAC is used for storing both programs and data.
+In fact, program instructions can be read (as data) and data can be executed (as program instructions).
+Keeping all of this straight is the job of the programmer (you).
+Memory is normally changed by clicking on the yellow rectangle in each memory cell.
+This will bring up a dialog box giving you the option to change the value or clear it completely (with an "x").
+This is sufficient for small programs, but would be extremely tedious for large programs (of course, executing large programs would be even *more* tedious).
+So CardIAC-B has a mechanism for bulk reading and writing of memory.
+If you click on either of the words "MEMORY" or "CELLS" above the memory area, you will get a pop-up dialog box containing all of the space separated values currently in memory.
+Any blank cells will be represented with a single underscore ("_").
+This allows you to copy and paste all of memory at once.
+It also allows you to copy and paste to restore all of memory at once.
+Finally, this makes it relatively easy to shift sections of memory by inserting or deleting cell values in the list.

+### Behind the Curtain

+The original CardIAC computer was a very very clever idea, and it surely took considerable thought and effort to make all the sliders work in conjunction with each other to produce a "working" computer.
+CardIAC-B allows you to see the movement of these sliders by toggling on the "bell" in the lower right corner.
+This essentially replaces the front panel with a transparent image that lets you see the sliders moving.
+The transparent image also shows the locations of the cutouts of the normal front panel for reference.
+Additionally, when in "transparent" mode, the sliders change color so they can be differentiated (since they have no borders and would otherwise blend together).